Indifference pricing of pure endowments in a regime-switching market model: The indifference pricing problem formulation

 where $K$ is a positive constant.
 The goal is to evaluate the pure endowment policy with payoff given by \eqref{payoffPE} in the Markov-modulated model outlined in Section $2$.
 Since the financial market consists of two primary securities and several sources of random shocks due to mortality events and structural changes in economic conditions, it turns out to be incomplete.

-Therefore, we apply the indifference pricing approach assuming that the insurance company preferences towards the risk are given by an exponential utility function of the form where $\alpha$ is a positive parameter which measures the absolute risk aversion.
-In the underlying financial market, the insurance company starts out with an initial wealth $w$, and then proceeds to trade dynamically among the risky asset and the locally risk-free asset, following a self-financing strategy.
+Therefore, we apply the indifference pricing approach assuming that the insurer preferences towards the risk are given by an exponential utility function of the form where $\alpha$ is a positive parameter which measures the absolute risk aversion.
+Since there is no universally accepted utility function for decision makers' preferences, we adopt the exponential utility in \eqref{uesp} as a representative case: it preserves the essential features of indifference pricing while allowing for more explicit computations.
+As we will see, this choice removes wealth from the HJB’s second-order term and thus leads to a linear backward PDE (two decoupled linear PDEs in the case with the insurance derivative) and an associated ODE system.
+By contrast, for any other non-CARA preference the HJB remains fully nonlinear and typically admits no classical solution.\\ In the underlying financial market, the insurer starts out with an initial wealth $w$, and then proceeds to trade dynamically among the risky asset and the locally risk-free asset, following a self-financing strategy.
 Let $\Pi=\{ \Pi_{t}, \ t \in [0,T]\}$ be the total amount of wealth invested in the stock, with the remainder of wealth in the money market account.
-The insurance company is also allowed to short-sell and to borrow/lend any infinitesimal amount, so that $\Pi_t \in \R$, for each $t \in [0,T]$.
-Precisely, given an initial wealth $w \in \Rz$, the insurance company wealth process $\{W_t^\Pi,\ t \in [0,T]\}$ associated to a given strategy $\Pi$ evolves over time as
+The insurer is also allowed to short-sell and to borrow/lend any infinitesimal amount, so that $\Pi_t \in \R$, for each $t \in [0,T]$.
+Finally, we focus exclusively on self-financing strategies: the insurer reinvests only the profits generated by her/his core business into the available assets, without withdrawing any funds or injecting external capital.
+Precisely, given an initial wealth $w \in \R^+$, the insurer wealth process $\{W_t^\Pi,\ t \in [0,T]\}$ associated to a given strategy $\Pi$ evolves over time as